Welcome to today's edition of the Rush 24-7 podcast.

 It took four segments of these guys to end up agreeing with me after first disagreeing with me.

-The bottom line here, Jeff, if I if I may be so bold, it's not that this is going to be remembered specifically by the time the elections come around, but this added to the body of work produced by the Democrat Party the last five years, the last six months, three months, and it's going to continue, will continue to shape public opinion about who these people are.
+The bottom line here, Jeff, if I may be so bold, it's not that this is going to be remembered specifically by the time the elections come around, but this added to the body of work produced by the Democrat Party the last five years, the last six months, three months, and it's going to continue, will continue to shape public opinion about who these people are.

 And the fact that none of you get it is a godsend.

-Well, Scott McClellan is engaged in the Daily White House press briefing, and the White House press corps is just over the top.
+Well, Scott McClellan is engaged in the daily White House press briefing, and the White House press corps is just over the top.

-They are just in a twit.
+They're just in a twit.

 They don't understand why they didn't get the story first.